Skip to content

 Handling Special Cases

-• Multi-allelic Variants: Genotypes involving alleles beyond the reference and first alternate (e.g., 1/2, 2/2) are treated as missing data
+• Multi-allelic Variants: Genotypes involving alleles beyond reference and first alternate are treated as missing

-• Single Variant: If only one variant is found in the region, the tool outputs a message stating that no pairwise LD can be calculated
+• Single Variant: If only one variant is found, outputs message stating no pairwise LD can be calculated

 Limitations